India-Saudi Arabia Economic and Commercial Relations

 India and Saudi Arabia share centuries’ old economic and socio-cultural ties.
 Economic ties constitute a keynote aspect of the bilateral strategic partnership.
 The Delhi Declaration (signed in 2006 on the sidelines of H.M.
 King Abdullah’s visit to India) and Riyadh Declaration (signed in 2010 during the Prime Ministerial visit) boosted the energy cooperation between both countries.
 The Riyadh Declaration committed the two sides to a strategic partnership based on complementarity and interdependence.

-1. The landmark visits of Honorable Prime Minister Shri Narendra Modi to the Kingdom in 2016 and 2019 and the State visit of Crown Prince and Prime Minister HRH Prince Mohammad bin Salman to India in February, 2019 has marked a new era in the bilateral relations, which culminated in the setting up of the Strategic Partnership Council (SPC), co-chaired by the two leaders.
-In September 2023, both leaders’ co-chaired the first meeting of the Strategic Partnership Council during the State visit of Crown Prince and Prime Minister HRH Prince Mohammad bin Salman to India.
-These visits have seen the signing of multiple agreements in the areas of technology; pharmaceuticals; investment; energy; and several other areas of cooperation.
+2. The landmark visits of Honorable Prime Minister Shri Narendra Modi to the Kingdom in 2016, 2019 and 2025 and the State visit of Crown Prince and Prime Minister HRH Prince Mohammad bin Salman to India 2019 and 2023 have marked a new era in the bilateral relations.
+HRH Prince Mohammed bin Salman, Crown Prince & Prime Minister of Saudi Arabia, visited India in September, 2023 to participate in the G20 Leaders’ Summit and to co-chair the 1st Leaders’ Meeting of the India-Saudi Arabia Strategic Partnership Council (SPC) along with Hon’ble Prime Minister Shri Narendra Modi.
+On 22 April 2025, Prime Minister Shri Narendra Modi visited Jeddah on a state visit and both leaders co-chaired the 2nd meeting of SPC.
+These visits have seen the signing of multiple agreements in the areas of technology; pharmaceuticals; investment; health; energy; and several other areas of cooperation.
 There have been a number of ministerial visits from both sides on regular basis.
 A brief description of such visits from India to the Kingdom is included in Annexure I.

-S.
+S. No.

 Year